-The Writing Coach offers a personally tailored approach to manuscript assessment.
-Our expert consultants work with you to develop manuscripts that are ready to submit to agents and publishers.
+The Writing Coach offers a personally tailored approach to literary consultancy and manuscript assessment.
+I work with my team of literary consultants to help you develop a manuscript that is ready to submit to agents and publishers.
+Established in 2005, the Writing Coach is a leading literary consultancy with a solid track record of helping clients get published.

-- Louise Doughty – Colleague, Booker Prize Judge 2008 and Author of Costa Prize 2011 shortlisted novel Whatever you Love, Faber
+– Louise Doughty – Colleague, Booker Prize Judge 2008 and Author of Costa Prize 2011 shortlisted novel Whatever you Love and the bestselling Apple Tree Yard.

 What is Literary Consultancy?

-Most importantly, our primary aim is to empower you as a writer.
-In order to do this, we are honest with you at all times about the readiness of your work.
-We will tell you whether we believe your work is likely to be accepted – and if there is work to be done, we will give you clear direction about the nature of that work.
+I am an experienced novelist (published by Penguin, Bloomsbury, many international publishers and a digital publisher) as well as a fully qualified coach and teacher, with twenty years experience of the writing and publishing world.
+The team are all experienced in their spheres.
+The team includes novelists, playwrights, screenwriters, editors, agents and publishers.
+Between us, the team have helped many clients to get their work published.
+Our primary aim is to empower you as a writer.
+In order to do this, your literary consultant will be honest with you at all times about the readiness of your work.
+We will tell you whether we believe your work is ready for submission – and if there is work to be done, we will give you clear direction about the nature of that work.

 What is the Reader’s Report?

 The Reader’s Report is a detailed, written report, which gives full editorial comments on the work submitted.
 It includes a summary of the work’s strengths, as well as constructive suggestions for improvement and editing.
-The report for a full-length manuscript will be between 7-10 single-spaced pages and our consultants pencil annotate the manuscript with comments.
-This is not a full editing service, although full editing services are available on request.
+The report for a full-length manuscript will be between 7-10 single-spaced pages.
+We also annotate the manuscript with comments, usually via track-changes.
+Please note that this is not a full editing service, although we can quote for full editing.

-- A summary of your consultant’s response to the work and our objective advice on its market-placing and readiness
+- A summary of our response to the work and our objective advice on its market-placing and readiness

 - Notes on the synopsis (if submitted) and its effectiveness